 In that representation it's easy to see that the DNA double helix possesses two grooves; the smaller is the minor groove and the larger is the major grooove.
 The stick model with the black background is typical of a computer 3-D model used to examine structure closely.
 Notice in all models that the base pairs are coplanar.
 The simple representation on the right distills all of the detail down to its essence: two twisted strands attached by complementary bases.

-Double-stranded DNA takes on the form of a helix (a 3-dimensional spiral).
+Double-stranded DNA takes on the form of a double helix (a 3-dimensional spiral, or rather two intertwined 3D spirals).
 If we look at it in the 5' to 3' direction, it's a right-handed helix.
 The right hand rule works like the sketch on the right: Point your thumb along the 5'-3' direction and the curvature moves upward in the direction that your fingers curl around.

 DNA takes on this form for a variety of reasons, all of which have to do with intermolecular forces.
 The phosphate/ribose backbone of DNA is hydrophillic (water loving), so it orients itself outward toward the solvent, while the relatively hydrophobic bases bury themselves inside.
 Additionally, the geometry of the deoxyribose-phosphate linkage allows for just the right pitch, or distance between strands in the helix, a pitch that nicely accommodates base pairing.
 Lots of things come together to create the beautiful right-handed double-helix structure.

 Because of the structural differences between RNA and DNA (mainly due to the ribose-deoxyribose difference), the two molecules can adopt very different 3D structures.
 While DNA strands tend to coil into double helices*, RNA strands can either pair with a complementary strand or pair in certain regions with themselves.
 A good example is the transfer RNA, used by all living things on Earth to construct proteins from messenger RNA (mRNA) strands, shown here.